 Many people still prefer actual cards rather than e-cards because they like to display them on the mantle.
 However, if you're unable to get to the post office on time, feel free to email some holiday cheer.

 It is considered inappropriate to send Christmas cards and greetings to a business associate’s home.
 Unless you know and interact with him or her socially, you should keep it professional and send your card to his or her office.
 This is another instance when the family photo cards and newsletters would not be appropriate to send.

 Send Coworkers' Cards to Their Homes

-Handing out cards in the office may be easier, but you really should mail these to coworkers' homes if you have their addresses.
+Handing out cards in the office may be easier, but you really should mail these to coworkers' homes if you know them well enough to have their addresses.
 This adds a personal touch while also eliminating the possibility that someone may take offense at being left out because you don’t have a card for him or her.